 Latest Morning Briefing Stories

-Media outlets report on news from California, Texas, Maryland, New Hampshire, Washington, Ohio, Minnesota and Florida.
+Media outlets report on news from Texas, Illinois, Arizona, New Hampshire, New York, California, Massachusetts, Florida, New Hampshire and Ohio.

 The Trump administration is considering requiring hospitals and insurers to reveal the true costs of medical services, which have always been tightly held, confidential secrets by the parties involved.
 The industry says the administration lacks the authority to mandate such disclosures, while also pointing out that they wouldn’t do much to help consumers.

 Media outlets highlight the aspects of the budget that relate to health care.

 While experts called the increased domestic spending for HIV “quite significant,” they said any progress will be undermined by the deep cuts that were proposed to the health law and Medicaid in other parts of the budget.
 Meanwhile, critics used the dichotomy between slashing global aid while increasing funding domestically as an example of the administration’s contradicting messages when it comes to fighting the epidemic.